Financial-Times/ip-ads-reporting-cleanup/README.md

 enhancement note: There is a jsforce method which is supposed to pull parent together with all it children in one call but when I tried to use it last year it did not work it is worth investigating again to see if it now works.
 So it is a select and include clause.
 This will save having to make a call first to get the parent and then the children.

+Can run this offline by adding the following to serverless yaml
+    add this to the plugins section
+        - serverless-step-functions-offline
+    add a list of the lambda functions to the custom: section
+        Extract: extract
+        Transform: transform
+        Delete: delete

+At the command line run step-functions-offline --stateMachine=processfile

+I will send this to you as a word document some of the formatting is not great in this file.